 - Babylon 5 has a heroic example, with General Hague leading an attempted coup against the increasingly oppressive President Clark.
 General Hague catches a bridge a few episode later, and Captain Sheridan eventually takes charge of the rebelling forces.
 It is mentioned by several officers who refused to support the coup later on that it wasn't because they thought Clark was a good guy or anything, but rather because they felt it was wrong for the military to oppose the government, nothing less than treason.
 These officers at least made a point to try and avoid situations where they'd have to fire on civilians or do any of the nastier things that Clark ordered.
 This didn't mean that many of them were unwilling to fight the rebel forces, however.

-- Battlestar Galactica (2000's).
+- Battlestar Galactica (2003).
 After President Laura Roslin interferes with Commander Adama's authority over his own people, Adama stages a military coup and assumes total authority.
+Unlike other examples however, he eventually realises the situation has gone too far and willingly hands power back to the President.

 - Mini Series Kung Mawawala Ka (If You're Gone).
 The Philippine military overthrows the regime of President Leandro Montemayor.